Meet the Curators

 Curator, Department of Earth and Planetary Sciences

 Dr. Mathez's expertise lies in igneous petrology and high-temperature geochemistry.
 He engages in two main lines of research.
-The first concerns the solidification behavior of large magma bodies.
-The questions concern the dynamics of these systems as they solidify and the formation of the platinum ore deposits they host.
-The second concerns the geochemistry of carbon, which includes everything from its behavior in the deep earth and during volcanic eruptions to how its distribution in rocks relates to electrical phenomena occasionally observed before large earthquakes.
+The first concerns the solidification behavior of large magma bodies, in particular, the dynamics of these systems as they solidify and the formation of the platinum ore deposits they host.
+The second concerns the geochemistry of carbon, which includes everything from its behavior in the deep Earth and during volcanic eruptions to how its distribution in rocks relates to electrical phenomena occasionally observed before large earthquakes.
 These and his eclectic interests from climate to the evolution of the old Earth have drawn him to many parts of the world, including Antarctica, southern Africa, and Greenland.

 Albert G. Milbank Professor of Geosciences and International Affairs, Woodrow Wilson School and the Department of Geosciences, Princeton University